LucT3/VHDL-Matrix-Multiplier/README.md

-# Electronics Systems Project - Matrix Multiplier in VHDL
+# Electronics Systems Project - VHDL Matrix Multiplier
 Electronics Systems course project (MSc in Computer Engineering @ University of Pisa).
 The goal of the project is to produce the Design, Simulation and Synthesis of a Matrix Multiplier.\
 </br>